jaydenpung/campusattendanceapk/README.md

 When creating new message:
 There are two spinners: "lessons" and "subject".
 Only one of the spinners can be selected at the same time.
 If "lesson" is chosen, the message will be sent to student participating in that lesson.
 If "subject" is chosen, all student who have lessons in that subject will receive the message.

+## Floating button on bottom right
+For student - Click to start scanning QR to attend lesson
+For staff - Click to add lesson

 ## Technical explanations
     * __ApiRoute__ - List of strings that helps you with the url of api calls